Installation

 ## Download and Install

-2. Open the `.dmg` and drag Polyscope to your Applications folder
+2. **macOS:** open the `.dmg` and drag Polyscope to your Applications folder. **Windows:** run the downloaded installer.

 3. Launch Polyscope